 Monkey room will provide your baby with a variety of stimulating toys and activities as well as much love and care.

-Every day children have the opportunity to take part in a sensory activity such as exploring paint, gloop or foam, splashing water, pouring sand or squishing baked beans or jelly between their fingers.
+Every day children have the opportunity to take part in a sensory activity such as exploring paint or shaving foam, splashing water, pouring sand or squishing baked beans or jelly between their fingers.

-Several times a day the children are involved in singing nursery rhymes – current favourites are ‘wind a bobbin up’, ‘wheels on the bus’ and ‘sleeping bunnies’.
+Several times a day the children are involved in singing nursery rhymes – current favourites are ‘wind a bobbin up’, ‘wheels on the bus’ and ‘slepping bunnies’.

 (2, 3 & 4 years)

-These rooms are designed for children to explore, to discover new experiences, to develop independent skills and to build relationships with each other and with adults.
+These rooms are designed for children to explore, to discover new experiences, to develop independent skills and to build relationships with their peers and adults.

-Our children are always active and they have the freedom to choose which room they would prefer to play in (Giraffe room, Creative room and Quiet room) as each room offers a different experience.
-The main Giraffe room has a large role play area and many different mathematical, construction and small world resources.
-In the Creative room, children have access to painting, drawing, cutting, sticking, playdough and the water tray as well as messy activities such as cornflour play and foam.
+Our children are always active and they have the freedom to choose which room they would prefer to play in as each room offers a different experience.
+The Panda Room has a large role play area and many different construction and small world resources.
+The Giraffe Room is our creative room where children have access to painting, drawing, cutting, sticking, playdough, sand and water as well as messy activities such as cornflour play and shaving foam.
 The children also take part in many cooking activities and help us make food for the children to enjoy at teatime.
-The Quiet room offers activities such as games and puzzles.
-It also has a large comfy book area and a dark den as well as many scientific resources to encourage their exploration skills.
+The Elephant Room offers quieter activities such as games and puzzles.
+It also has a large comfy book area, a computer and a dark den as well as many mathematics and scientific resources to encourage these vital skills.

 The children are the inspiration to the projects that they undertake and staff are led by their interests.
 Recently they have been learning about space, the moon and stars as well as dinosaurs.

 The children have access to a vast selection of books that they can choose from and they can also borrow books from our own library.
-We recently took part in a Reading Project to develop children’s literacy skills and help them become confident and enthusiastic readers and writers.
+We are currently taking part in a Reading Project to develop children’s literacy skills and help them become confident and enthusiastic readers and writers.

 Children take part in a variety of activities throughout the day including joining in with group songs and rhymes.
 They also have the opportunity for some quiet time to snuggle up and listen to their favourite stories or simply lay down and have a rest from all the excitement.